 At this point parents may be advised to seek further professional intervention to assist their child in overcoming any behavioural, emotional and social challenges they may be experiencing.
-In the event that a child is subsequently diagnosed with special needs at this point, a very tailored specific behaviour plan will be put in place in consultation with relevant external professionals to enable the child to manage their behaviour in the school environment.
+If a child is diagnosed with special needs at this point, a very specific behaviour plan will be put in place in consultation with relevant external professionals to enable the child to manage their behaviour in the school environment.